2019 – Coaldale Centennial

 Check back each week for a new Fun Fact and a new location to find our Centennial Owl.
 Find Mr. Bogle, take a selfie with him, tag us with #CoaldaleCentennial and share it on social media to be entered into our monthly draw for a plush Centennial Owl keepsake.

-Did you know that in 1920 Coaldale was praised as "the premier wheat producing land in the world"?
+Did you know that the first printed media in Coaldale was distributed in 1940?

 Share your selfie.
-Our Owl is set up at the Post Office until August 19 and then he will be on the move again.
+Our Owl is set up at 1806 20th ave until August 26 and then he will be on the move again.